dc8156046/pi-arduino-autocar/README.md

 Overview

-This repository contains the code and documentation for an autonomous car project using Raspberry Pi and Arduino.
+This repository contains the code and documentation for an autonomous car project using Raspberry Pi 5 and Elegoo Smart Robot Car V4.0 with camera.
 The project focuses on serial communication between Raspberry Pi and Arduino to control the car's movement and sensors.
+Using an USB cable to connect those 2 devices (Raspberry Pi and Arduino).

 # Features

-Serial communication between Raspberry Pi and Arduino
+Serial communication between Raspberry Pi 5 and Arduino

 Motor control using Arduino